 By using your powers of deductive reasoning we’re sure you may have figured out that Google Shopping has something to do with Google and Shopping.
 But what exactly is the platform?

 Google Shopping was formed from the marriage of two separate Google services, AdWords and Merchant Centre.
 The Merchant Centre platform manages your inventory, product information and pricing, and images of your product.
 This allows Google to maintain an up-to-date database of what you have to offer.

 On the other side of things the AdWords platform manages the bidding and placement of your products on the Google Shopping platform.
 The bidding process and some of the inner workings differ slightly from Search and Display Advertising, as instead of bidding and competing with keywords for search terms, you bid on products themselves.
 The platform automatically associates search terms with certain products, which makes our lives as advertisers a lot more simplified.

-First of all it is important to establish if Google Shopping is for your business.
-Typically shopping suits most businesses engaged in ecommerce, however Google does have a number of restricted and prohibited product categories that will not be permitted on their platform.
+First of all, it is important to establish if Google Shopping is for your business.
+Typically shopping suits most businesses engaged in ecommerce, however, Google does have several restricted and prohibited product categories that will not be permitted on their platform.

-Additionally counterfeit goods, explosives, dangerous and illegal goods, offensive content amongst a few other categories are also prohibited from being displayed by Google Shopping
+Additionally, counterfeit goods, explosives, dangerous and illegal goods, and offensive content among a few other categories are also prohibited from being displayed by Google Shopping.

 There are two methods of adding inventory to Google Shopping.
 The quick and easy method is to allow the Merchant Centre to crawl your site and automatically retrieve data about your product inventory.
 It is important to note that unless your content and product information is correctly marked up in the Schema.org Structured Data format, the Google crawler will not be able to properly retrieve the necessary product data.
 This method of adding your inventory is the easiest and helps keep Google’s records up to date with the latest information from your ecommerce site.